jricoiii/jricoiii/content/courses/stat159/assignments.md

 Comment with particular attention to;
 - the accuracy of each person's table and graphics.
-- the language and clarity in their narratives
+- the language, clarity, consistency and flow in their narratives
 ***

 #### Discussions Drive Improvement